Skip to main content

 If you are following this tutorial after the GPS Navigation Tutorial please remove the outdoor MAVROSPY container:

-$ docker container rm -f mavrospy-rpi-outdoor-container
+$ docker container rm -f mavrospy2-rpi-outdoor-container

 $ cd ~/mavrospy/docker/rpi